dbaston/gdal/doc/source/user/configoptions.rst

    between 2 and 4 GB.
 It is the responsibility of the user to set a consistent value.

+.. config:: GDAL_NUM_THREADS
+   :choices: ALL_CPUS, <integer>
+   :default: ALL_CPUS

+   Sets the number of worker threads to be used by GDAL operations that support multithreading.

 .. config:: GDAL_SKIP
    :choices: space-separated list